 In the event of nonappointment of a tax representative, the VAT and, where applicable, any related penalties must be paid by the recipient of the taxable transaction.

-For more information about the tax representative, see Section 10.4.
+For more information about the tax representative, see [10.4]Section 10.4[end].

 Electronic Commerce Platforms